12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 • Psoriasis or Eczema: Chronic skin conditions that cause thick, silvery scales on the scalp.

-Identifying your cause helps you choose the most effective dandruff treatment at home.
+Identifying your cause helps you choose the most effective dandruff home remedy for your specific type.

 12 Effective Home Remedies for Dandruff